deluser8/deluser8.github.io/content/news/_index.md

 num_news: 5

 news_items:
+- text: Our paper has been accepted by ICSE 25 (second cycle).
+Congratulations to Mengying once again!
+She has published two papers (NDSS and ICSE) within a single month XD!
+  extra_text: "Oct 2024."
+  date: 2024-10-31

 - text: Our two papers have been accepted by NDSS 25 (fall cycle).
 Congratulations to Mengying and Ruixuan.
   extra_text: "Oct 2024."
   date: 2024-10-20